 Phil entered the world on February 23, 1924, in Black River Falls, Wisconsin.
 He was the second of four sons of Paul and Jennie Haugstad, who operated a modest dairy farm in rural Jackson County, in the west-central part of the state.

 The Haugstads were church-going Lutherans.
 Jennie, whose maiden name was Peasley, was English on her father’s side, German on her mother’s.
 Paul’s parents had emigrated, separately, from Norway in 1882.
 Phil was five years old when the stock market crashed in October 1929.
 The crash hit small farmers extremely hard.
 The four sons—in descending order, Robert, Philip, Harold, and Arthur—pitched in with the farm chores.
 Their mother taught in one-room schoolhouses in the area.
 Phil’s father hired out as a carpenter and joined the Civilian Conservation Corps.
 Phil picked beans and cucumbers for the Humbird Canning Factory.

 The Haugstad brothers attended Pleasant View School, a one-room frame structure with a big wood stove in the basement and two outdoor toilets in back.
-The brothers walked to school, three miles each way, sometimes in temperatures as cold as forty degrees below zero.
+The brothers walked to school, three miles each way, often in sub-zero temperatures.

 Phil attended Alma Center High School, where he was elected president of the Future Farmers of America and appeared in a couple of one-act plays.
 His main interest, however, was sports.
 He excelled in basketball and baseball, winning nearly every game he pitched and hurling three no-hitters.